gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

    attempted.
 The ABORT chunk MAY include the SCTP error cause "Incompatible DTLS Key Management Roles" (see {{incompatroles}}).

-With the key management roles selected the endpoints can now calculate which method that shall be used.
-Taking the prioritzed list of DTLS Key Management Idenfiers from the endpoint that was selected as server.
-Pick the first one in the list that is also supported by the other endpoint.
-If no common method exists this is indicated.
+Once the key management roles have been established, the endpoints determine the method to be used.
+The prioritized list of DTLS Key Management Identifiers provided by the endpoint acting as the server is evaluated, and the first identifier also supported by the peer endpoint is selected.
+If no common method exists, this is indicated accordingly.

 The role and selected method is provided to the DTLS Key Management Functionality.

 ## DTLS Chunk Handling {#dtls-chunk-handling}

 The DTLS chunk MUST NOT be bundled with any other chunk.
-In particular, it MUST be the first and only chunk.
+Specifically, it MUST appear as the first and only chunk in the packet.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3